-The Specific Plan shall be implemented through the processing of site plans in conjunction with conditional use permits, tentative tract maps and tentative parcel maps.
+The Specific Plan shall be implemented through the processing of site plans in conjunction with conditional use permits, tentative tract maps and tentative parcel maps, except as specified in Section III.D.6 of this Specific Plan.
 The site plans may be prepared concurrently in sufficient detail to determine conformance with the Specific Plan.